gabidb/mini-pytorch/README.md

 - Docs: https://minitorch.github.io/

-This project is designed to be a simple, minimal PyTorch implementation that aims to cover essential PyTorch concepts:
+This project is designed to be a simple, minimal PyTorch implementation that aims to cover essential Machine Learning and PyTorch concepts:

 - ML Programming Foundations
 - Autodifferentiation